By Paul Guilfoyle

 That sort of thing happens constantly in golf.

-Two bad shots and suddenly golfers think they’ve forgotten how to play.
+Two bad shots and we’ve forgotten how to play.

-I think confidence is often misunderstood in golf.
+I believe confidence is often misunderstood in golf.

-Most golfers think confidence comes from perfect golf.
+Most golfers think confidence comes from playing at their best.
 But if that were true hardly anybody would ever feel confident for long because golf is simply too difficult a game.

 There isn’t a player on the planet who has total control over the golf ball.

-One of the best PGA Tour players went on record to say before each round he expected to hit at least 6 bad shots.
+One of the best PGA Tour players went on record to say before each round he expected to hit at least six bad shots.

-His bad shots are probably a lot better than even some of my good ones but the point is even the absolute best players in the world miss greens, hole fewer putts than it might seem and are very capable of hitting poor shots when they feel under intense pressure.
+His bad shots may well be better than my bad ones, but the point is even the absolute best players in the world do not have absolute control over where the ball goes.
+They all miss greens, hole fewer putts than we realise, and are very capable of hitting poor shots, especially when they feel under intense pressure.

-The difference is that they tend to be super resilient and recover mentally very quickly.
-They don’t turn one poor shot into three holes of frustration and internal commentary.
+The big difference is they tend to be super resilient and recover mentally very quickly.
+They don’t generally turn one poor shot into three holes of frustration and internal commentary.

-Whereas many ordinary golfers seemingly torture themselves mentally following mistakes.
+Whereas many ordinary golfers seemingly torture themselves mentally following the slightest of mistakes.

 One bad swing and the post-mortem begins.